plauclair/SuperSmartypants/README.md

 To enable Super Smartypants for a language, set the Smartypants attributes field to 1 (or see below for details), otherwise to disable leave the field empty.

+Change default strings according to your masterful typographic knowledge.

 ## Smartypants Typographer parser available attributes

 These attributes can be inserted in the Smartypants attributes field.
-Note that attributes 1, 2, 3, do not mix with individual settings (you cannot do 1:+ for example).
+Note that attributes 1, 2, 3 do not mix with individual settings (you cannot do 1:+ for example).
+This is a limitation from the original Smartypants code, there is no plan to improve this right now.

 leave empty : do nothing